DHSTTOS/documents/implementation/deployment.md

 A [dump](https://docs.mongodb.com/manual/reference/program/mongodump/) containing all relevant databases and the provided test datasets can be found on this directory under dump/.

+To export it you can use the [mongorestore](https://docs.mongodb.com/manual/reference/program/mongorestore/#bin.mongorestore) utility.

+Make sure that the mongo service is running, if not run `sudo service mongod start`

-To export it you can use the [mongorestore](https://docs.mongodb.com/manual/reference/program/mongorestore/#bin.mongorestore) utility. i.e. `run mongorestore -u "ADMINUSER" -p "PASS"` on the same directory as the dump/ directory.
+i.e. `run mongorestore -u "ADMINUSER" -p "PASS"` on the same directory as the dump/ directory.

 2. Kafka 2.1.0